hyosung11/Launch-School/Courses/journal.md

 06:11 In study session with Alex.
 Time to get started on Assignment 4.
 Subtyping with Constructors and Prototypes.

 07:22 I feel a little slow studying today, but it's okay.
 I'm on to the practice problems before breakfast.
 All is well.

+08:47 I'm back from dropping the kids off at school and ready to study.